-- May occur to both the desired (i.e., analgesia) and undesired (e.g., nausea) drug effects.
+- Tolerance may occur to both the desired (i.e., analgesia) and undesired (e.g., nausea) drug effects.

-- Develops at different rates for different effects; for example, in the case of opioids, tolerance usually develops more slowly to the pain relieving effects than to respiratory depression, and tolerance to the constipating effects often do not occur at all.
+- Tolerance tends to develop at different rates for different effects; for example, in the case of opioids, tolerance usually develops more slowly to the pain relieving effects than to respiratory depression, and tolerance to the constipating effects often do not occur at all.

 - Tolerance to the pain relieving effects of opioids will likely occur in some, but not all, older adults.

-- When tolerance to the pain relieving effects of opioids occurs, an increase in dose or different opioid is recommended.
+- When tolerance to the pain relieving effects of opioids does occur, an increase in dose is recommended.

 Definitions Related to the Use of Opioids for the Treatment of Pain: a consensus document from the American Academy of Pain Medicine the American Pain Society, and the American Society of Addiction Medicine, 2009.
 Available at: http://www.ampainsoc.org/advocacy/opioids2.htm, Accessed April 28, 2009 .